What Happens When You Finally Stop Shrinking Yourself

 Shrinking is so familiar that most women do not recognise it as a choice.

 It shows up in the way you make yourself smaller in a room full of people — quieter, less certain, quicker to defer.
 In the way you preface your opinions with apologies.
 In the way you minimise your achievements so others do not feel uncomfortable.
-In the way you say "I was just thinking" or "this might be wrong but" before every sentence that actually matters.
+In the way you say 'I was just thinking' or 'this might be wrong but' before every sentence that actually matters.

 It shows up in the space you do not take up, the needs you do not express, the version of yourself you present — edited, softened, made more palatable for an audience that may not even be paying attention.